Divyanshujoshi-07/Expenss-tracker/README.md

 * AI-powered spending analysis
 * Currency converter and multi-currency support

-## 📸 Screenshots

-Add screenshots of your application here to showcase the user interface.

 ## 🤝 Contributing

 Contributions, suggestions, and improvements are welcome.
 Feel free to fork this repository, create a new branch, and submit a pull request.

-## 📄 License

-This project is open-source and available under the MIT License.

----

 ⭐ If you like this project, don't forget to **star the repository** and share your feedback!